hoangcuongbk80/my_pcl_tutotial/README.md

 [Watch video](https://www.youtube.com/watch?v=0gA_Dr9YYRY)

-This contains a breif guide how to install / run the code.
+This contains a brief guide how to install / run the code.

 ## Installation instructions
 The tools require full ROS installation.
 The installation assumes you have Ubuntu 16.04 LTS [ROS Kinetic] or Ubntu 14.04 LTS [ROS Indigo].